British Airways flight held at Paris airport over security concerns

-Paris (CNN)A British Airways flight was briefly grounded in Paris early Sunday and passengers deplaned over security concerns, French authorities said.
+Paris (CNN)A British Airways flight was briefly grounded in Paris early Sunday, with passengers deplaned amid security concerns, French authorities said.

 Flight BA303 was due to take off from Charles de Gaulle Airport at 7:25 a.m.
 (1:25 a.m.
-ET) for London's Heathrow airport when the incident happened.
+ET) bound for London's Heathrow Airport when the safety concerns were raised.

-Authorities cleared it after conducting security checks and the Airbus 320 took off a few hours later, the French national police said.
+Authorities have not released details about what led to the alert but cleared the aircraft for departure after conducting extensive security checks.
+The Airbus 320 took off a few hours later, the French national police said.

 While passengers waited on the tarmac, security personnel conducted bag searches and sniffer dogs checked the aircraft, said James Anderson, 20, who was aboard the flight.

 "Aircraft has been deemed absolutely safe.
 Authorities are satisfied with the search.
-We will continue on to London Heathrow," he tweeted.
+We will continue on to London Heathrow," he tweeted, praising the pilot and crew for their handling of the incident.

-Anderson posted pictures and video on social media showing passengers evacuating the aircraft with police and fire vehicles nearby.
+Anderson posted pictures and video on social media showing passengers evacuating the aircraft with emergency response vehicles nearby.

 "On British Airways Flight BA0303, currently being held on tarmac at Paris due to security threat, surrounded by police and fire vehicles," Anderson wrote.